oljimenez/vanilla-icecream/README.md

 Step 1:
-- Create a .ts file and call createComponentWithSprinkles(sprinkles) and passing ur sprinkles function result of createSprinkles from vanilla-extract.
+- Create a .ts file and call createComponentWithSprinkles(sprinkles) and passing ur "sprinkles" function result of "createSprinkles" from "vanilla-extract".
  It will return a function, let call him  "createComponent" that allow you to create custom React Components with all your sprinkles parameters as props.

+ //your sprinkles function result const sprinkles = createSprinkles(
+    responsiveProperties,
+    colorProperties,
+    unResponsiveProperties
+);

+  //using "createComponentWithSprinkles" function to generate your magic function const createComponent = createComponentWithSprinkles(sprinkles);

 Step 2:
-- Create a .tsx file for your component, example Box.tsx and call createComponent function that you create previously.
+- Create a .tsx file for your component, example "Box.tsx" and call createComponent function that you create previously.
+It will return a react component.
+Something like this

+  const Box = createComponent('div');

 Step 3:
 - Edit all the sprinklesProperties as you like, in this example you can found them